harrison314/PkcsExtensions/README.md

 Code is focused for AOT compilation, IL linking and using with Blazor (small library, avoid reflection, minimalize internal code dependencies).

 ### Features
+- Namespace **PkcsExtenions**:
+  - HashAlgorithmConvertor - convert `HashALgorithmName` to OID, implementation,...
+  - HexConvertor - convert from/to hexadecimal.
+  - SecureStringHelper - safe provide `SecureString` to byte array.
 - Namespace **PkcsExtenions.Algorithms**:
   - DigestRandomGenerator - Secure random generator based on hash algorithm (inspired from Bauncy Castle).
 Is helpfull for password generation and entropy collection.
   - SP800-108 - Standrd KDF function in counter mode (inspired from Inferno library).